How to file a claim for division of property after divorce. How to apply for division of joint property after divorce

 • Judicial.

-How to divide property without dissolution of marriage
+How to divide property without divorce

 Submission of documents is carried out: